TITLE Atlas of the world.

 For history and economic details, see the print Encyclopedia of Urban Cultures, Historical Cities and other sources to the left under Books in Paley Reference.

-LexisNexis Statistical can be useful for tables of statistics for cities-- usually in comparison to other cities.
+Proquest Statistical Insight can be useful for tables of statistics for cities-- usually in comparison to other cities.
 The statistical bureau for the country your city is in can sometimes be useful for finding all kinds of statistics for a city.
 More developed countries have a site search (and in English) where you can just put in the name of a country.
-The Census Bureau has a page of Statistical Agencies (International.)

 For more detailed population or city conditions, search Academic Search Premier to see if someone has done a scholarly study of a city.
 Public health studies are usually pretty good for providing very detailed population details.